johnmcfarlane/papers/c++/error-handling.md

 ### Don't Optimize Until You Sanitize

 C++ toolchains increasingly optimise programs assuming that they are correct.
 Optimisations are not free.
-They demand strict contract observance.
+They demand strict adherence to contracts.
 Historically, UB has been difficult to detect.

 Fortunately, toolchains now also provide facilities for detecting some UB.
-These are include dynamic analysis tools known as sanitizers which instrument code to test for bugs.
+These include dynamic analysis tools known as sanitizers which instrument code to test for bugs.
 The beauty of undefined behaviour is that it allows this -- and every other valid bug-hunting tool -- to be used in conforming code.